The 10 South Carolina Cities With The Largest Black Population For 2025

 But how has the increase in the black population impacted South Carolina?
 Which cities and towns in South Carolina have seen the greatest increase in its Black population?

 What’s the blackest city in South Carolina?
-The city with the largest Black population in South Carolina for 2023 is Marion.
-See if Marion ranked as one of the most african american places in America.
+The city with the largest Black population in South Carolina for 2025 is Orangeburg.
+See if Orangeburg ranked as one of the most african american places in America.

 And if you already knew these places were Black, check out the best places to live in South Carolina or the most diverse places in South Carolina.